Germany

 Public Relations

-Distribution of flyers and posters in April before the year of the IBO to the 16 deputies of the federal countries of Germany.
-Publication of the tasks of the first round on the internet.
-Distribution of leaflets.
+In spring, posters and leaflets with the tasks of the new first selection round are distributed to schools and to the 16 deputies of the federal countries of Germany.
+The tasks of the first round are published on the internet and social media.
+Networking at educational conferences.
 Local articles in newspapers about gifted participators or winners of the national competitions.
+Reports about selection and competition rounds on the NBO website and in VBIO newsletter.

 Television and Newspaper are mostly involved on local or regional level.
-Reports are published through the IPN website and VBIO newsletter.
+Reports are published through the BNO and IPN website and VBIO newsletter.